-As we continue to honor Our Lady of Fatima as part of the 100 year anniversary of her appearances to the three shepherd children, it is apparent that Our Blessed Mother is sharing many wonderful graces with us during these special commemorative days!
-We live in a time when many people do not know the love of God in their hearts and, therefore, chose to live apart from Him and His will for their lives.
-In times past, when people and societies have had to face uncertainties and evils, Heaven has called upon men and women of good will to increase prayer and works of penance.
+In times past, when people and societies have had to face uncertainties and evils, our Lord has sent our Blessed Mother to call all men and women of good will to increase prayer and works of penance.
 I think of the year 1917.
-In that year World War I was raging and great numbers of soldiers and other people were being killed by the violence and the effects of war.
-The Virgin Mary was sent by our good Lord to three shepherd children (St Jacinta, St Francisco and Servant of God, Sister Lucia) in Fatima, Portugal.
-She asked them to pray the Rosary for peace in the world and desired them to spread this message around the world.
-I think we should renew this call for praying the Rosary for peace in our world during our time.
-Furthermore, the Virgin Mary asked the children and people throughout the world to offer acts of penance or self-denial for the con-version of souls – especially those involved in actions of hatred and violence toward God and other people.
-I think we should try to follow these same requests given by our Lady at Fatima in 1917.
-Following the desires of the Immaculate Heart of Mary, I ask you to appeal to Heaven in these ways:
+In that year World War I was raging and great numbers of soldiers and other people were being killed by the violence of war.
+The Virgin Mary was sent by our good Lord to three shepherd children (Saints Jacinta and Francisco and Servant of God, Sister Lucia) who lived in Fatima, Portugal.
+She asked them to pray the Rosary for peace in the world and asked them to spread this message around the world.
+I think we should renew this call for praying the Rosary for peace in our world.
+Furthermore, the Virgin Mary asked that the children and many others offer acts of penance or self-denial for the conversion of souls - especially those involved in actions of hatred and violence toward God and other people.
+Given our current circumstances, let us follow these same requests given by Our Lady at Fatima in 1917.
+I propose that we appeal to Heaven in these ways:

-1. Offer a communal Rosary asking for peace in the world before every Holy Mass each weekend and on weekdays.
-We need volunteers who will pray or lead the Rosary before Holy Masses, beginning approximately 20-25 minutes before the beginning of Holy Mass.
-Can you help?
+1. At our parishes we will offer a communal Rosary asking for peace in the world before every Holy Mass.
+The Rosary starts approximately 25 minutes before the beginning of Holy Mass.

-2. Come to Holy Mass early and pray the Rosary for peace in the world.
+2. Can you come early to pray?
 The violence we see and hear about affects all of us.
-Each one of us is called to do something to foster peace.
-Prayer, especially with our Blessed Mother in the presence of our good Lord Jesus in the Holy Eucharist, is pleasing to God, Our Father.
+We all need to do something to foster peace.
+Prayer, especially with our Blessed Mother in the presence of our good Lord Jesus in the Holy Eucharist, pleases God our Father.

 3. Pray the Rosary with your family in your homes each day for peace in the world.
 If you are not in the habit of doing this, do not worry.
 You can start with the whole Rosary if you can or simply start with one decade of a Rosary and work your way up to a 5-decade Rosary each day.

-4. Let us offer sacrifices to our good Lord in petition for peace in the world.
-Let us start with some that we are already familiar: offering a penance on Fridays.
-Here is what Canon Law in the Church teaches:
+4. Let us offer sacrifices to our good Lord in reparation for sin and to petition for peace in the world.
+Let us start with some with which we are already familiar: offering a penance on Fridays.
+Here is what the Canon Law of our Church teaches:

-“Canon 1249 - The divine law binds all the Christian faithful to do penance each in his or her own way.
-In order for all to be united among themselves by some common observance of penance, however, penitential days are prescribed on which the Christian faithful de-vote themselves in special way to prayer, perform works of piety and charity, and deny themselves by fulfilling own obligations more faithfully and especially by observing fast and abstinence, according to the norm of the following canons.
+“Canon 1249: The divine law binds all the Christian faithful to do penance each in his or her own way.
+In order for all to be united among themselves by some common observance of penance, however, penitential days are prescribed on which the Christian faithful devote themselves in a special way to prayer, perform works of piety and charity, and deny themselves by fulfilling their own obligations more faithfully and especially by observing fast and abstinence, ac-cording to the norm of the following canons.

 Come, Holy Spirit, fill the hearts of Thy faithful, and kindle in